 Depending on the type of physical disability you suffer from you probably spend a lot of time sitting.
 Ensuring you are seated correctly and comfortably is vital for posture and core strength.
 This is where seating and positioning equipment can make a world of difference.

 Without awareness of your posture it is possible to develop severe distortions to the symmetry of the shape of your body.
 This can in turn lead to permanent shortening of the muscles resulting in asymmetries, which can then result in severe and chronic pain typically associated with a twisted spine (scoliosis) or hip dislocation.

 Posture, positioning and of course comfort should be a main focus when choosing any piece of equipment.
 Obviously, identifying the correct seating and positioning equipment can vary dramatically from person to person and with a wide variety of solutions on the market it can be quite difficult to get right.
 This is why we would always highly recommend visiting a specialist shop and trying before you buy.

-Recent years have seen the rise in dynamic seating, which can be adapted to new circumstances and environments, and accommodate the movements of the user.
-Active seating, which safely puts the user in control and can encourage better posture and strengthen muscles, has also become increasingly popular.
+In recent years there has been a rise in the types of dynamic active seating aids available.
+Active seating safely puts the user in control and can encourage better posture and strengthen muscles.
 This particular seating also has been found to have cognitive benefits, improving focus and alertness.

-Stationary seating options, such as riser recliner chairs offer support to those with light to moderate sit-to-stand needs, helping to safely lift people up and out of their chair, holding up to 150kg in weight.
+- Stationary seating options – riser recliner chairs (including motor riser recliners) offer cushioned. support to those with light to moderate sit-to-stand needs, helping to safely lift people up and out of their chair, holding up to 150kg in weight.

-Additional positioning equipment can provide extra support for eating, transportation and exercise – from detachable trays, tables and footstools to seatbelt guards and positioning pillows.
+Additional positioning equipment is available, and new equipment is being developed all the time to provide extra support when eating, travelling and exercising from detachable trays, tables and footstools to seatbelt guards and positioning pillows.